 What Is Insolvency?

 Insolvency is often temporary.
 For example, if a business’s customers don’t remit payments due quickly enough for the business to keep up with short-term supplier debts, the business could become insolvent.
-Such situations can usually be resolved by tapping into a credit card, line of credit or short-term loan.
+Such situations can usually be resolved by tapping into a credit card, line of credit, or short-term loan.
 But if cash flow management issues persist, insolvency can lead to legal action and/or bankruptcy.

 Key Takeaways

-• Insolvency refers to a financial state in which a business can’t afford to pay its debts.
+- Insolvency refers to a financial state in which a business can’t afford to pay its debts.

-• A business can be insolvent without being bankrupt, but not the other way around.
+- A business can be insolvent without being bankrupt, but not the other way around.

-• Debt restructuring gives businesses a way to avoid bankruptcy by negotiating with creditors to get better payment terms or to trade equity for debt forgiveness.
+- Debt restructuring gives businesses a way to avoid bankruptcy by negotiating with creditors to get better payment terms or to trade equity for debt forgiveness.

 Insolvency Explained

-Insolvency refers to a financial state of distress in which a business lacks the cash to meet financial obligations, such as utility bills, rent, supplier invoices, loan payments, credit card bills and even employee wages.
+Insolvency refers to a financial state of distress in which a business lacks the cash to meet financial obligations, such as utility bills, rent, supplier invoices, loan payments, credit card bills, and even employee wages.
 Although insolvency can lead to bankruptcy or other legal proceedings, it doesn’t have to.
-A business can typically get out of insolvency — and, therefore, become solvent — by carefully managing its finances.
+A business can typically get out of insolvency—and, therefore, become solvent—by carefully managing its finances.

-Increasing income, reducing expenses and utilizing better cash management methods are all examples of effective strategies a company can use to recover its financial position.
+Increasing income, reducing expenses, and utilizing better cash management methods are all examples of effective strategies a company can use to recover its financial position.
 Debt restructuring, which can lead to more favorable repayment terms, can also help companies get a handle on past-due obligations.

 Types of Insolvency

-Balance sheet insolvency, also called accounting insolvency, refers to when a business is insolvent “on the books.”
+Balance sheet insolvency, also called accounting insolvency, refers to a situation when a business is insolvent “on the books.”
 In other words, the value of the business’s assets listed on its balance sheet is less than its liabilities.
 This means the business owes more than it owns, and therefore can’t meet its financial obligations when they come due.
 Operations may be ongoing, but the financial pressure is mounting.

-Short-term fixes, such as lowering prices to spur sales, divesting assets or selling unpaid receivables to a third-party invoice factoring company, can sometimes get cash in-house faster.
+Short-term fixes, such as lowering prices to spur sales, divesting assets, or selling unpaid receivables to a third-party invoice factoring company, can sometimes get cash in-house faster.
 Or the owners may come to the rescue by contributing enough capital to keep the business running.
 But while these circumstances can help a business stay afloat in the short term, they’re unsustainable long-term.

 Cash Flow Insolvency

-Cash flow insolvency occurs when a business is unable to make scheduled payments to creditors, such as lenders, vendors, suppliers, utility companies and landlords.
+Cash flow insolvency occurs when a business is unable to make scheduled payments to creditors, such as lenders, vendors, suppliers, utility companies, and landlords.
 According to its financial records, a company’s assets might be greater than its liabilities, yet the company can still be cash flow insolvent because it doesn’t have enough cash to cover expenses.

-Generally speaking, cash flow insolvency is less serious than accounting solvency.
+Generally speaking, cash flow insolvency is less serious than balance sheet solvency.
 Cash flow insolvency is frequently just a matter of “bad timing” that can be fixed relatively quickly, usually by finding ways to boost cash reserves.
-But when cash outflows persistently outpace cash inflows, there can be a domino effect: Suppliers stop supplying, revenue withers due to lack of inventory and cash inflows shrink further.
+But when cash outflows persistently outpace cash inflows, there can be a domino effect: Suppliers stop supplying, revenue withers due to lack of inventory, and cash inflows shrink further.
 Cash flow forecasting and similar strategies can help a business avoid insolvency by providing a way to make more accurate predictions and budget accordingly.

 Insolvency According to the Uniform Commercial Code

 The Uniform Commercial Code (UCC) is a set of federal business laws that regulate commercial transactions.
-In section 1-201(23)(opens in a new tab), UCC defines the term “insolvent” as:
+In section 1-201(23) (opens in new tab), UCC defines the term “insolvent” as:

-• Having generally ceased to pay debts in the ordinary course of business, other than as a result of bona fide disputes,
+- Having generally ceased to pay debts in the ordinary course of business, other than as a result of bona fide disputes,

-• Being unable to pay debts as they become due, or
+- Being unable to pay debts as they become due, or

-• Being insolvent within the meaning of federal bankruptcy law.
+- Being insolvent within the meaning of federal bankruptcy law.

 If a business meets any of these three definitions, UCC provides creditors with remedies they can pursue to recoup the money owed to them by the insolvent debtor.
-For example, under § 2-702(opens in a new tab), if a seller of goods discovers that a buyer that has placed an order is insolvent, the seller may refuse to deliver the goods unless the buyer pays for the entire order in cash up front.
+For example, under § 2-702 (opens in new tab), if a seller of goods discovers that a buyer that has placed an order is insolvent, the seller may refuse to deliver the goods unless the buyer pays for the entire order in cash up front.

 What Contributes to Insolvency?

-• Poor cash flow management: If a company fails to pay attention to its cash inflows and outflows, it could lead to a shortfall — a key contributor to insolvency.
+- Poor cash flow management: If a company fails to pay attention to its cash inflows and outflows, it could lead to a shortfall—a key contributor to insolvency.
 For example, if a business loads up on new inventory but is unable to sell those items quickly, it could lead to a cash shortage.

-• Excessive debt: Most businesses will need to borrow money from time to time, whether to grow or simply maintain operations.
-But when a business takes on too much debt — especially when it involves high monthly payments and a high interest rate — the amount of capital funneled into servicing that debt means less cash is available for other things, potentially contributing to insolvency.
+- Excessive debt: Most businesses will need to borrow money from time to time, whether to grow or simply maintain operations.
+But when a business takes on too much debt—especially when it involves high monthly payments and a high interest rate—the amount of capital funneled into servicing that debt means less cash is available for other things, potentially contributing to insolvency.

-• Rising costs: Sometimes, a company can’t foresee the increased cost it takes to run a business.
+- Rising costs: Sometimes, a company can’t foresee the increased cost it takes to run a business.
 If labor or raw materials costs go up, for example, a business may need to increase revenue and/or quickly find ways to cut expenses in order to avoid insolvency.

-• Failed investments: Bad investments or acquisitions are a frequent cause of insolvency — an unfortunate reality for many businesses.
+- Failed investments: Bad investments or acquisitions are a frequent cause of insolvency—an unfortunate reality for many businesses.
 When risking business assets, it may be prudent to opt for safer investments over riskier ones.

-• Lawsuits: If a business has been sued by its customers, employees, competitors, government agencies or others, the associated monetary losses can lead to insolvency.
+- Lawsuits: If a business has been sued by its customers, employees, competitors, government agencies, or others, the associated monetary losses can lead to insolvency.
 It can be expensive to defend lawsuits, and the business may have to pay out large sums of money in damages or settlement payments, impacting its ability to operate solvently.

 It’s important to note that the above factors are often interrelated and may not always occur in isolation.
 For example, if a business isn’t careful, decreased sales or increased expenses could lead to poor budgeting and cash flow management decisions.
 On the flip side, effective budgeting and cash flow management practices can mitigate the effects of revenue shortfalls and increased costs, helping a business remain solvent.